 A career in workplace health and safety can be incredibly rewarding.
 This field focuses on preventing accidents and injuries on job sites, which is valuable and meaningful work.

 Plus, the health and safety industry is growing fast and offers a wide variety of job opportunities.

 But like any career, working in health and safety comes with challenges and downsides.
 What should you know in advance before you start down this path?

 In this post, we break down the most common pros and cons of a career in workplace health and safety.
 We'll give you a clearer understanding of what this role is about, so you can decide if it's right for you.

 Let's get started.

 Pro: Workplace Health and Safety Professionals are In Demand

 Occupational health and safety (OHS) is a huge priority for businesses in the wake of the pandemic.
 New safety policies are being put in place in every industry around the world.

-The Government of Canada Job Bank forecasts strong demand for OHS specialists in several areas of the country, including Ontario, Quebec, Manitoba, Saskatchewan, and Alberta.
-All of those provinces get four out of five stars for outlook and demand.
+The Government of Canada Job Bank forecasts strong demand for OHS specialists in Ontario, Quebec, and the Yukon.
+Those regions get four out of five stars for outlook and demand.